 Collaborating in the cloud isn’t just the future of today’s workplace; it’s the here and now.
 Devices, browsers and infrastructure have combined forces to create a cloud-first workplace, one that’s smarter, better and faster than ever before.

 The lure of real-time collaboration across time zones and locations has made its impact as more companies seek a digital upgrade.
 Some embrace workplace cloud collaboration immediately.
-Others tread a little more cautiously due to concerns about security risks.
+Others tread a little more cautiously due to concerns about cloud security risks.

 At Onix, we face both scenarios every day helping all of our clients understand that the cloud is a safe place to engage and communicate with colleagues and partners.